-EIA completed an air quality study confirming that the odor presents no health risk and contains compounds at concentrations well below provincial air quality criteria.
+YEG completed an air quality study confirming that the odor presents no health risk and contains compounds at concentrations well below provincial air quality criteria.

 However, if you are concerned that the scent may come from another source such as a natural gas leak, please contact your natural gas provider immediately.